 Enrichment analysis

 To identify differentially enriched biological pathways or ontologies, Gene Set Enrichment Analysis (GSEA) was conducted after obtaining differential gene expression results using the R package fGSEA ver.
 1.23.0.[27]
 To compare across the pathway or ontology data base genes were mapped to Entrez (NCBI) IDs.
-Gene ranks were based on the direction of the FC times -log10 of the p-value from the LRT [28].
+Gene ranks were based on the direction of the FC times -log10 of the nominal p-value from the LRT [28].

 Databases

 We implemented GSEA for Reactome, Gene Ontology (GO), and Koyoto Encyclopedia of Genes and Genomes (KEGG).
 Only pathways or ontologies with 2 or more unique Entrez genes were considered for inclusion in GSEA.
-After the initial analysis, we filtered redundant pathways using the function collapsePathways from fGSEA.[29]
+After the initial analysis, we filtered redundant pathways using the function collapsePathways from fGSEA [29].
 Pathways or ontologies that are remaining after filtering other pathways or ontologies are referred to as non-redundant.
 All pathways were retrieved from Ensembl (ver.
 106) using biomaRt ver.
 2.53.2.
 [30, 31].

-DNA methylation analysis[32][33][34-36][37]
+DNA methylation analysis

+We performed quality control and normalization for methylation probes using the process documented by SeSAMe ver.
+1.15.7 with default parameters [32].
+This procedure includes removal of low-quality and cross-reactive probes followed by normalizations for background fluorescence and differences in distribution between type I and type II probes.
+The resulting normalized intensities were represented by average β values (methylated probe intensity over sum of methylated and unmethylated probe intensities).
+M-values were calculated as the log2 ratio of the intensities of methylated probes versus unmethylated probes and used in subsequent analysis [33].

+After quality control, it is common to adjust for variation in methylation profile across cell types using a reference set.
+At the time of this study, there is no known reference set for nasal-epithelial tissue.
+There was also a concern that, due to the small sample size, reference-free approaches would not be robust to outliers or other technical variation.
+Instead, we used Removal of Unwanted Variability for Methylation (RUVm) to identify an empirical set of negative control probes which could then be used to remove remaining sources of unwanted variation using RUV-4 [34-36].When estimating negative control probes, we preserved biological variability due to vape status, age, and sex.
+We included two normalization factors after inspection of an elbow plot, a relative log-expression plot, and clustering along the first two principal components of the normalized M-values.

+Differentially Methylated Positions (DMPs)

+We modeled M-values using linear models adjusting for vape status, recruitment center, sex, age, and the two normalization factors.
+T-tests were used to determine if the addition of vape status to the models added significantly to the prediction of M-values above that achieved by recruitment center, sex, age, and the two normalization factors alone.
+We finally corrected for epigenomic inflation using bacon [37] and for multiple comparisons using FDR adjustment.